My flock is enrolled in the Scrapie Free Certification Program (SFCP) - Export Category - Enrolled: 2012-10-30 - Status: 2012-10-30

 you will be encouraged to contact me with any questions or concerns you may have.

 Early Spring is usually when I have my sheep sheared.
-Currently, I sell the fleece in the raw (wool in its natural condition; not refined or processed, also referred to as "greasy wool" or "wool in the grease") and roving.
-The fleeces will be lightly skirted.
-See Wool For Sale for more information.
+Currently, I sell the fleece in the raw (wool in its natural condition; not refined or processed, also referred to as "greasy wool" or "wool in the grease") and roving, batts, and yarn.
+Visit our Simply Wool Shoppe to purchase wool.

 Accepting Reservations for Spring 2015 Lambs